Perspective: Ultrafast Imaging of Molecular Dynamics Using Ultrafast Low-Frequency Lasers, X-ray Free Electron Laser and Electron Pulses

-As shown in Fig.~\ref{fig:sch}(a), besides direct electron tunneling ionization, the strong laser field can also accelerate the free electron in vacuum and eventually drives it back to the parent ion, predominantly resulting in rescattering or radiative recombination.
+\textbf{Imaging Methods using Laser-induced Rescattering.} As shown in Fig.~\ref{fig:sch}(a), besides direct electron tunneling ionization, the strong laser field can also accelerate the free electron in vacuum and eventually drives it back to the parent ion, predominantly resulting in rescattering or radiative recombination.
 The radiative recombination results in the emission of high-energy photons through high-harmonic generation.
 The three steps of HHG in semiclassical model~\cite{Corkum93:PRL71} can be correlated with a pump-probe process: the tunneling ionization plays the role as the pump that launches nuclear dynamics, and recollision of electron and parent ion is the probe step for nuclear motion occurring during the time delay~\cite{baker06:424}.
 When the fraction of ionized electron wavepacket interferes with the orbital from which the electron was extracted, the electron density distribution oscillates as the wave packet propagates and leads to radiative emission of harmonics~\cite{Ville04:Nature432}.
 By aligning the molecules, the spectrum of high harmonic generation can be measured, it is a powerful tool to investigate the electronic structure with attosecond temporal resolution.
-Alternatively, the rescattered portion of the electron wavepacket is exploited in laser-induced electron diffraction experiments as a coherent diffraction pattern of the molecular target.
-For example, LIED is used to retrieve multiple bond lengths from an aligned polyatomic molecule acetylene~\cite{Pullen15:7262}.
+Alternatively, the rescattered portion of the electron wavepacket is exploited in laser-induced electron diffraction experiments as a coherent diffraction pattern of the molecular target. {For example, LIED is used to retrieve multiple bond lengths of polyatomic molecule acetylene (C$_2$H$_2$)~\cite{wolter16:Science308,Pullen15:7262}.
+The cleavage of C-H bond and full structure of di-ionized acetylene during its dissociation dynamics can be visualized by LIED for both parallel and perpendicular oriented case~\cite{wolter16:Science308}}.
 C. I. Blaga $et$ $al.$ use gas-phase LIED to map the structural responses of oxygen and nitrogen molecules to ionization, reaching the spatio-temporal resolution of 0.1-\AA~change in the oxygen bond length occurring in the time scale of $\sim$5 fs~\cite{Blaga12:194}.
 Several challenges arise for experimental techniques including achieving high recollision energies and sufficient momentum transfer for the ionized electron~\cite{Pullen15:7262}.
 In contrast with the conventional electron diffraction, the influence of strong laser field needs to be removed for extraction of field-free electron–ion cross sections based on the quantitative rescattering theory~\cite{Lin10:JPB43}.
 In the future, the application of laser-induced rescattering effect can potentially provide time-dependent images of the molecule at sub-femtosecond and few-picometer resolution for the complicated molecules using the mid-infrared or infrared lasers and the higher pondermotive potential.